 Measuring Rural-Urban Differences in Indigenous American Indian and Alaska Native Health

 In the United States, there are 574 federally recognized tribes and approximately 9.7 million Indigenous American Indian and Alaska Native (AI/AN) people.
-AI/AN people are more likely than any other racial/ethnic group in the United States to be rural residents, with 40% living in rural areas, both on and off tribal land (13% live on reservations).
-AI/AN people also have the lowest life expectancy of all U.S. racial/ethnic groups, and face persistent challenges in access to and quality of health care and other social determinants of health.
-As a result, AI/AN people experience substantial health disparities.
+Many AI/AN people in the United States are rural residents, with 40% of AI/AN people living in rural areas, both on and off tribal land (13% live on reservations).
+AI/AN people also have lower life expectancy and face persistent challenges in access to and quality of health.

-AI/AN people living in rural areas experience intersecting risks related to identity and place.
+AI/AN people living in rural areas may experience particular health risks.
 Rural counties where more than half of the residents are AI/AN show elevated rates of premature death.
 Among AI/AN people, rural residents tend to suffer worse health outcomes and have more challenges accessing care than urban AI/AN people, partly due to residing in remote locations.
-Current and comprehensive data on AI/AN health and health care access are needed to inform federal policy and decision-making.
-The federal government has a unique relationship with sovereign tribal nations, established in Article 1 of the U.S. Constitution, and both legal decisions and treaty agreements require the U.S. government to provide health care to AI/AN people who are enrolled tribal members.
-However, programs like the Indian Health Service have long been underfunded, and vary by region.
+Current and comprehensive data on AI/AN health and health care access are needed to inform policy and decision-making.
+The federal government has a unique relationship with sovereign tribal nations, and both legal decisions and treaty agreements establish a federal trust responsibility for AI/AN health.